Modifying a Divorce Decree in Arizona

 Modified Arizona Divorce Decree

+Some people ask about modifying a divorce decree in Arizona.
+So, let’s talk about what you can and what you cannot modify in an Arizona divorce decree.
 In Arizona, spouses planning to separate or file for divorce are free to agree among themselves about property and support matters in a private contract.
 Private agreements can be modified in writing if both spouses sign off.
 Courts affirm these agreements in a divorce as long as the property division and spousal support arrangement seems fair.

 In the recent case of LaPrade v.
 LaPrade, 189 Ariz.
 243 (Ariz.
 1997), the Arizona Supreme Court discussed whether a couple could make modifications to a settlement agreement after the court has affirmed the agreement in a divorce case.